gyubaekkim/new_nilm/data/README.md

 Public datasets used for the project

 * Enertalk
-* UK-DALE

 And, NILMTK that is used as the base framework requires hierarchical data format (HDF) with file extension of ".h5"

-Therefore, in this directory, there must be two public dataset files named enertalk.h5 and ukdale.h5
+Therefore, in this directory, there must be public dataset file named enertalk.h5

 ### Enertalk
 Enertalk dataset is provided at the following site